All the individuals of a species that occupy a particular geographic area at a certain time.

 An organism whose niche is dependent on a close association with a larger host organism.

-When two or more organisms compete for the same resource in the same location at the same time.
+When two or more organisms compete for the same resource, such as food or space, in the same place at the same time.

 Use that does not lead to long-term depletion of a resource or affect the diversity of the ecosystem from which the resource is obtained.

 E.g. If humans do not use resources in a sustainable way, the human niche may shrink over time.

 The period of time that is required for a population to double in size.